 To fully exploit barcoding, all system components must be equally capable.
-You’ll find three types of printers -- laser, direct thermal or thermal transfer – and three types of readers -- fixed, portable batch or portable radio frequency (RF).
-A rugged tablet PC equipped with RFID is far more efficient than a barcode reader because it’s not only portable, it enhances your entire process, not just barcoding.
+You’ll find three types of printers - laser, direct thermal, or thermal transfer; and three types of readers - fixed, portable batch, or portable radio frequency (RF).
+MobileDemand rugged tablet PCs equipped with RFID are far more efficient than a barcode reader because they are not only portable, the enhance more than just barcoding; they enhance your entire process.

 The software you choose must be robust and flexible.
 To get the most from your barcoding system you should seriously consider a comprehensive, fully integrated SaaS (software-as-a-service) solution.

-A rugged tablet PC puts it all in the hands of the people who need to make the system come alive, on the floor or in the store.
-It’s essentially an electronic liaison that allows people to work faster, eliminating manual data entry and also time needed to correct mistakes.
+A MobileDemand rugged tablet puts all of this in the hands of the people who need to make the system come alive, whether they are on the floor or in the store.
+It’s essentially an electronic liaison that allows people to work faster, eliminating manual data entry and decreasing time needed to correct mistakes.
 You get higher quality products and accurate, real-time information for better decision-making and forecasting, all with lower cost.
-Instant tracking of inventory and work in progress enables quick detection of quality, warranty or safety problems, resulting in lower production costs and nearly non-existent product recalls.
+Instant tracking of inventory and work in progress enable quick detection of quality, warranty, or safety problems, resulting in lower production costs and limited product recalls.

 Suppliers now have to meet specific coding requirements for certain regulatory agencies and large private enterprises.
 Barcoding supports application and capture of appropriately coded data for guaranteed compliance.